 The Red Scorpions started in BC in late 1990’s.
 It is a non-ethnicity based gang.
 It’s main enemy is the UN gang (United Nations), another non-ethnicity based gang.
 The Red Scorpion gang was originally formed in a young offender’s facility, just as Norteños was formed in a prison.

-The Red Scorpions has been running “dial-a-dope” operations in Vancouver and the surrounding area since its inception.
+The Red Scorpions has been running “dial-a-dope” operations in Vancouver and the surrounding area since it started.
 However, it has now spread out as far away as Calgary.
-Severely wounded or dead bodies follow in its wake as violence and murder is its signature.
+Severely wounded or dead bodies follow in its wake.
+Violence and murder are its signature.

 The Red Scorpions are ruthless